arun0009/ionicapp/README.md

 # ionicapp
-Ionic App with Push, Firebase and Google Analytics.
+Ionic App with Parse Push, Firebase for RealTime backend as service and Google Analytics (using ngCordova Plugin).
+Just want to show best practices for directory structure, environment properties file management with Gulp and handling promises with Deferred pattern and getters n setters.

 This is a hybrid mobile app developed based on ionic framework - http://ionicframework.com/getting-started/